fiberbit/yoda-zabbix/README.md

 	semodule -i zabbix_agent_setrlimit.pp
 	systemctl start zabbix-agent

-## How to install and maintain yoda monitoring on iCat servers

-	add yoda userparams in file zabbix_agentd.userparams.conf e.g. UserParameter=yoda.delayedrules.count,sudo /etc/irods/yoda-zabbix/monitorDelayedRules.sh)
-	the monitoring scripts and rules that require irods permission should be added to the file yoda-zabbix-sudoers (e.g. zabbix ALL=NOPASSWD: /etc/irods/yoda-zabbix/monitorDelayedRules.sh)

 ## Where to install scripts, rules and configuration and presharedkey files

 There are different zabbix_agentd.conf files.
 The zabbix_agentd.conf for the iCat is different from other servers.
 The other servers do not have yoda specific monitoring.

 	Files for all servers:
 		zabbix_agentd.psk -> /etc/zabbix owner:group zabbix:zabbix, permissions 600
 	New directory to be created for iCat servers -> /etc/irods/yoda-zabbix